plecrx/plecrx/README.md

 ----

-With an atypical career as a former international sportswoman who has been converted to full stack development, my personality is tinged with curiosity, dedication and sharing.I am a mid level fullstack typescript developer who considers designing tomorrow's world with connected devices as a very stimulating challenge.
+With an atypical career as a former international sportswoman who has been converted to full stack developer, my personality is tinged with curiosity, dedication and sharing.
+I am an experienced fullstack developer on React and NodeJS technologies, and I consider the design of tomorrow's world with simple interfaces that fight against the digital divide as a very exciting challenge.
 <br/>

 ## Portfolio